The Monkees: 1990s reunions

-The trio of Dolenz, Jones, and Tork reunited again for a successful 30th anniversary tour of American amphitheaters in 1996, while Nesmith joined them onstage in Los Angeles to promote the new songs from Justus.
+The trio of Dolenz, Jones, and Tork reunited again for a successful 30th anniversary tour of American amphitheaters in 1996.
+Nesmith joined them onstage in Los Angeles to promote the new songs from Justus.
 For the first time since the brief 1986 reunion, Nesmith returned to the concert stage for a tour of the United Kingdom in 1997, highlighted by two sold-out concerts at Wembley Arena in Wembley Park, London.
-This was a very fitting venue, as from 30 June to 2 July 1967 the Monkees had been the first group to headline on their own at the Empire Pool, as the Arena was then called.
+In 1967, the Monkees had been the first group to headline on their own at the Empire Pool, as the Arena was then called.
+This was followed by a 1997 US tour featuring Tork, Jones, and Dolenz.

-The full quartet also appeared in an ABC television special titled Hey, Hey, It's the Monkees, which was written and directed by Nesmith and spoofed the original series that had made them famous.
-Following the UK tour, Nesmith declined to continue future performances with the Monkees, having faced harsh criticism from the British music press for his deteriorating musicianship.
-Tork noted in DVD commentary that "In 1966, Nesmith had learned a reasonably good version of the famous 'Last Train to Clarksville' guitar lick, but in 1996, Mike was no longer able to play it" and so Tork took over the lead guitar parts.
+The full quartet also appeared in an ABC television special entitled Hey, Hey, It's the Monkees, which was written and directed by Nesmith and spoofed the original series that had made them famous.
+Following the UK tour, Nesmith declined to continue future performances with the Monkees.

-Nesmith's departure from the tour was acrimonious.
-Jones was quoted by the Los Angeles Times as complaining that Nesmith "made a new album with us.
-He toured Great Britain with us.
-Then all of a sudden, he's not here.
-Later, I hear rumors he's writing a script for our next movie.
-Oh, really?
-That's bloody news to me.
-He's always been this aloof, inaccessible person... the fourth part of the jigsaw puzzle that never quite fit in."